Workers' Compensation

 Negligence Claims Against Third Parties

-For example, if a worker is injured in a fall at work, he may have a worker’s compensation claim even if he was injured through no particular fault of his employer.
+For example, if a worker is injured in a fall at work, he or she may have a worker’s compensation claim even if he was injured through no particular fault of his employer.
 The injury may have simply been part of the risks associated with his employment.
-If an individual falls and they are not on the job, a Chicago attorney must assess whether anyone was at fault in order to determine whether compensation may be available.
+If an individual falls and they are not on the job, an attorney must assess whether anyone was at fault in order to determine whether compensation may be available.
 Worker’s compensation cases and “third-party” cases are very different in this regard.

-Sometimes a worker’s compensation case may also include a “third-party” case.
-For example, if a delivery driver is injured in a car accident on the job, he will typically have a worker’s compensation claim.
-In addition to the worker’s compensation claim, he would have a claim against the at-fault driver.
 In that circumstance, a lawyer will handle the worker’s compensation claim which will include the medical expenses as well as the time missed from work.
 The “third party” case will include several of the same elements of damage but will also include compensation for pain and suffering.
 Pain and suffering is not an element of damage that is compensable in a worker’s compensation claim and may be a significant element of damage in a case against a third party.

 It is important to always evaluate whether a “third party” claim may be available when a worker’s compensation claim is investigated.
 The “third party” claim is often a significant source of compensation.

-The “third party” claim may exist not only in the setting of a motor vehicle accident but also a fall or injury suffered as the result of a machine which malfunctioned if for example the maintenance of the machine was handled by someone other than the employer or a fall if the property was maintained and operated by someone other than the employer.
+The “third party” claim may exist not only in the setting of a motor vehicle accident, but also a fall or injury suffered as the result of a machine which malfunctioned if for example the maintenance of the machine was handled by someone other than the employer or a fall if the property was maintained and operated by someone other than the employer.
 These are issues which should be addressed promptly with an attorney.